emrecaliskan/matic-docs/docs/maintain/validate/getting-started.md

 :::

-### Bor
+### **Bor**

 Bor does the following:

 * Produces blocks on the Polygon Network.

-Bor is based on Go Ethereum.

 Bor is the Block producer node and layer for the Polygon Network.
+It is based on Go Ethereum.
 Blocks produced on Bor are validated by Heimdall nodes.

-:::note

-See also:
+:::note See Also

 * GitHub repository: [Bor](https://github.com/maticnetwork/bor)
 * Blog post: [Heimdall and Bor](https://blog.polygon.technology/heimdall-and-bor/)